 Beneath the pelagic zone is the benthic realm, the deepwater region beyond the continental shelf (Figure 20.28).
 The bottom of the benthic realm is comprised of sand, silt, and dead organisms.
 Temperature decreases as water depth increases.
 This is a nutrient-rich portion of the ocean because of the dead organisms that fall from the upper layers of the ocean.
 Because of this high level of nutrients, a diversity of fungi, sponges, sea anemones, marine worms, sea stars, fishes, and bacteria exists.

 The deepest part of the ocean is the abyssal zone, which is at depths of 4000 m or greater.
-The abyssal zone (Figure 20.28) is very cold and has very high pressure, high oxygen content, and low nutrient content.
+The abyssal zone (Figure 20.28) is very cold and has very high pressure, very low or no oxygen content, and high nutrient content as the dead and decomposing material that drifts down from the layers above.
 There are a variety of invertebrates and fishes found in this zone, but the abyssal zone does not have photosynthetic organisms.
 Chemosynthetic bacteria use the hydrogen sulfide and other minerals emitted from deep hydrothermal vents.
 These chemosynthetic bacteria use the hydrogen sulfide as an energy source and serve as the base of the food chain found around the vents.